josheinstein/wow-baastaardmounts/README.md

 	/MountUp

 That's it.
 Save it and drag it to your action bars somewhere that you can easily click it or keybind it.
-Clicking the button will call up your preferred mounts when you are in a particular zone or situation, which you will set up next.
+It won't do anything yet (because you haven't set up your default mount), but once you have, this button will call up your preferred mounts when you are in a particular zone or situation, which you will set up next.
 If you are already mounted, it will dismount you.

 ## Setting mount preferences